Passer au contenu principal

 Questions fréquemment posées

-What's the difference between postpartum psychosis, baby blues, and postnatal depression?
+What is the difference between postpartum psychosis, 'baby blues', and postnatal depression?

-Postpartum psychosis is a severe mental illness where you lose touch with reality, leading to bizarre or dangerous thoughts and actions.
-It is completely different from 'baby blues', which is a very common and mild period of tearfulness and mood swings, and also distinct from postnatal depression, a more persistent low mood.
-Postpartum psychosis usually starts much earlier than postnatal depression, typically within the first month after birth.
+Postpartum psychosis is a severe mental illness where a mother loses touch with reality, exhibiting bizarre and potentially dangerous thoughts and actions.
+This is completely distinct from the 'baby blues', which are common, mild mood swings, and also different from postnatal depression, which is a less severe but still impactful mood disorder.

-If I've had postpartum psychosis before, what can I do to prepare for a future pregnancy?
+If I've had postpartum psychosis before, what is the likelihood of it happening again in a future pregnancy?

 Lectures complémentaires et références